 DAY 3 – THURSDAY

 This site offers probably the best Flamingo lagoon in the Galapagos; it is also one of the largest in the islands.
 There are two tuff lava cones between it, so, the area gets a special atmosphere.
 There are various species of shorebirds to observe besides flamingos; the most frequent are common stilts, white-checked pintail ducks and, likewise other migratory birds.
 It is very interesting to see the two distinct beaches: “The Green Beach” (due to its high percentage of olivine crystals in the sand) and the “Flour Sand Beach” which is made up of coral.

-PM: POST OFFICE BAY & BARONESS LOOKOUT, FLOREANA
+PM: POST OFFICE BAY & BARONESS BAY, FLOREANA

 Historically, this site is the location of a wooden barrel placed in the 18th century by the crew of a whaling ship.
 The mariners, as well as tourist used it as a post office.
 In fact, the idea is to carry letters or postcards to their destination by hand.
 At the same time, this site was the landing area for some of the first colonists.

-We will continue to the north of the island and will ascent to an elevated slope to enjoy a beautiful vista at the Baroness Lookout.
+We will continue to the north of the island and will visit the Baroness Bay, here we will have the opportunity to Kayak and explore the inlets where seabird nesting sites and sea lion colonies can be found.
 It is said that Baroness Eloisa von Wagner loved this place and spent several hours watching the horizon.
-Within walking distance (30 m), there are the ruins of her House.
-From this lookout, the landscape covers the coastline from the Enderby islet to Post Office Bay, as well as Cerro Pajas, the pool of flamingos and wide forest of Palo Santo.
+It is a beautiful bay that allows to breathe in the coastal and volcanic scenery.
+You will enjoy amazing views from the Sea Star sundeck covering the scenery from Enderby islet to Post office bay, Cerro Pajas, the pool of flamingos and wide forest of Palo Santo

 DAY 4 – FRIDAY